ericholscher/ericholscher.com/site/blog/2024/nov/1/ai-search-should-sustain-open-source.rst

 * Publish open source, write great docs, and get some users
 * AI companies pay for this content to be able to search it and use it in their models
+* AI models use this content to be able to provide better suggestions
-* AI search drives traffic to your site, which still probably has ads
+* AI search drives traffic to your site, which still monetizes with ads

 This would be a more sustainable model for open source projects, and importantly,